2025 Molde FK season

-The 2025 season is Molde's 18th consecutive year in Eliteserien, and their 49th season in the top flight of Norwegian football.
+The 2025 season was Molde's 18th consecutive year in Eliteserien, and their 49th season in the top flight of Norwegian football.

 Season events

 On 8 January, Molde announced that Mathias Fjørtoft Løvik had left the club to sign for Parma.

 On 9 January, Molde announced the appointment of Per-Mathias Høgmo as their new Head Coach on a two-year contract with an option of a third year.
 Later on the same day, Molde announced that Anders Hagelskjær had left the club to sign for EFL League One club Wycombe Wanderers.

 On 25 January, Molde announced the signing of Daniel Daga from Enyimba.

 On 31 January, Molde announced that Harun Ibrahim had left the club to sign permanently for GAIS, and that Alwande Roaldsøy had joined HamKam on loan for the 2025 season.

 On 6 March, Molde announced that they had extended their contract with Peder Hoel Lervik until the end of the 2027 season.

 On 20 March, Molde announced the signing of Samukele Kabini from TS Galaxy on a contract until 2028.

 On 21 March, Molde announced that Leon-Robin Juberg-Hovland had joined Træff on loan for the season.

 On 24 March, Molde announced the signing of Caleb Zady Sery from Vojvodina.
 The following day, 25 March, Andreas Myklebust joined Leon-Robin Juberg-Hovland on loan at Træff for the season.

 On 26 March, Molde announced that Frederik Ihler had joined IF Elfsborg on loan for the season, and that Jalal Abdullai had moved in the opposite direction, joinin Molde on loan from IF Elfsborg for the season.
 Later on the same day, Niklas Ødegård left Molde to sign for Kristiansund.

 On 27 March, Peder Hoel Lervik joined IL Hødd on loan for the remainder of the season.

 On 28 April, Molde announced that Peder Hoel Lervik had returned from his loan spell with IL Hødd, whilst Mads Myklebust had joined IL Hødd on loan for the remainder of the season.

 On 3 June, Peder Hoel Lervik joined Træff on loan.

 On 2 July, Filip Kristoffersen joined Notodden on loan for the remainder of the season.

 On 14 July, Molde announced the signing of Birk Risa from New York City FC on a contract until the summer of 2028.

 On 21 July, Molde announced the signing of Oskar Spiten-Nysæter from Stabæk on a contract until the summer of 2028.